Thomas-Hoang-04/ZipCracker/README.md

 # ZipCracker

 ---
-### _Disclaimer: This tool is for research and testing purposes only.
+### _Disclaimer: This app is for research and testing purposes only.
 I will not be responsible for any illegal usage of content from this repository_
 ---

 _ZipCracker is a Compose Multiplatform Desktop app dedicated to efficiently cracking encrypted ZIP files on personal computers_